 This presentation contains forward-looking statements ("FLS") which are protected as FLS under the PSLRA, and which are based on management's current expec and beliefs, as well as a number of assumptions concerning future events.
 The assumptions and estimates underlying FLS are inherently uncertain and are subject variety of significant business and economic uncertainties and competitive risks that could cause actual results to differ materially from those contained in the pro information.
-Accordingly, there can be no assurance we will achieve the future results we expect or that actual results will not differ materially from expectations.
-Statements concerning current estimates, expectations and projections about future results, performance, prospects, opportunities, plans, actions and events and statements, concerns, or matters that are not historical facts are FLS and include, but are not limited to, statements regarding future: crude oil capacities; access t oil and condensate fields; EBITDA and capacities of our logistics assets; crude oil and condensate production, quality, pricing, price advantages and gathering; pipe access; fertilizer distribution costs, netback pricing (and maximization thereof), marketing agreements and utilization rates; access to crude oils and shale oils; con optionality of our marketing network; blending and RIN generation; product mix; conversion and distillate yields; strategic value of our locations; cost of operatior throughput and production; favorability of the macro environment including increased shale oil production, takeaway capacity, price advantages, product demand of global economies sustainably or at all, price environment, impacts of IMO 2020 including the ability of CVR Energy, Inc. ("CVI", "CVR Energy", or the "Company" benefit therefrom, exports, unemployment, Renewable Identification Number ("RIN") prices, deregulation and energy developments; crude oil and condensate differentials; crack spreads; diesel demand and gasoline production; demand for light sweet and heavy sour crude oil; exposure to Brent/WTI differential; liquid vc yield; impacts of Tier 3 including sulfur credit pricing, premium/subgrade spreads, octane value, ability of our refineries to comply with sulfur specifications and th of our capital projects; dividends and balance sheet strength; strategic initiatives including EHS improvements, RINs exposure, biodiesel blending, development of wholesale or retail businesses, expansion of optionality to process WCS, light shale oil and/or natural gasoline, liquid yield improvement at Wynnewood by 3.5% o all, reduction of lost opportunities and capture rates; capital expenditures, turnaround expense and turnaround timing and activities; the crude optionality, Isom mitigation projects including the costs, timing, returns, benefits and impacts thereof; global and domestic nitrogen demand and consumption; population growth; of arable farmland; biofuels consumption; diet evolution; product pricing and capacities; logistics optionality; rail access and delivery points; sustainability of produ demand growth and supply/demand imbalance; corn demand, stocks, uses, pricing, consumption, production, planting and yield; continued safe and reliable oper and other matters.
+Accordingly, there can be no assurance CVR Energy, Inc. (together with its subsidiaries, "CVI", "CVR Energy", "we", "us" or the Company") will achieve future results we expect or that actual results will not differ materially from expectations.
+Statements concerning current estimates, expectations and projections future results, performance, prospects, opportunities, plans, actions and events and other statements, concerns, or matters that are not historical facts are FLS ar include, but are not limited to, statements regarding future: crude oil capacities; access to crude oil and condensate fields; EBITDA and capacities of our logistics a crude oil and condensate production, quality, pricing, price advantages and gathering; pipeline access; fertilizer distribution costs, netback pricing (and maximizati thereof), marketing agreements and utilization rates; access to crude oils and shale oils; complexity; optionality of our marketing network; blending and RIN generations. product mix; conversion and distillate yields; strategic value of our locations; cost of operations; throughput and production; favorability of the macro environmen including increased shale oil production, takeaway capacity, price advantages, product demand, growth of global economies sustainably or at all, price environme impacts of IMO 2020 including the ability of the Company to benefit therefrom, exports, unemployment, Renewable Identification Number ("RIN") prices, regulat environments, energy developments and exports; crude oil and condensate differentials; crack spreads; diesel demand and gasoline production; demand for light and heavy sour crude oil; exposure to Brent/WTI differential; liquid volume yield; impacts of Tier 3 including sulfur credit pricing, premium/subgrade spreads, octa ability of our refineries to comply with sulfur specifications and the impact of our capital projects; dividends and balance sheet strength; strategic initiatives includ improvements, RINs exposure, biodiesel blending, development of wholesale or retail businesses, expansion of optionality to process WCS, light shale oil and/or n gasoline, liquid yield improvement at Wynnewood by 3.5% or at all, reduction of lost opportunities and capture rates; capital expenditures, turnaround expense a turnaround timing and activities; the crude optionality, Isom and HF mitigation projects including the costs, timing, returns, benefits and impacts thereof; global a domestic nitrogen demand and consumption; population growth; amount of arable farmland; biofuels consumption; diet evolution; product pricing and capacities optionality; rail access and delivery points; sustainability of production; demand growth and supply/demand imbalance; corn demand, stocks, uses, pricing, consu production, planting and yield; continued safe and reliable operations; and other matters.